MicrosoftDocs/cpp-docs/docs/mfc/reference/ctoolbarctrl-class.md

 ```

 ### Parameters
- [in] *fAnchor*
+*fAnchor*<br/>
- Specifies if anchor highlighting is enabled or disabled.
+[in] Specifies if anchor highlighting is enabled or disabled.
 If this value is nonzero, anchor highlighting will be enabled.
 If this value is zero, anchor highlighting will be disabled

 ### Return Value
  The previous anchor setting.
 If highlighting was enabled, this value is nonzero.
 If highlighting was not enabled, this value is zero.